 How are nasal polyps in cats diagnosed?

 Nasal polyps are typically diagnosed during a physical examination.
-Your veterinarian will typically recommend heavy sedation to evaluate behind the soft palate as most nasal polyps will be visible in this location.
-Your veterinarian may also take radiographs (x-rays) of the nose and sinuses to look for nasal polyps.
+Your veterinarian will typically recommend heavy sedation to evaluate behind the soft palate, as most nasal polyps will be visible in this location.
+Your veterinarian may also take radiographs (X-rays) of the nose and sinuses to look for nasal polyps.

 How are nasal polyps in cats treated?